 Cut in fancy shapes

 Since fancy shapes are not symmetrical like the round diamond no information has been published as to the “ideal cut” fancy shape diamond.
 However, the industry , as well as our experts, has combined information to determine a range for well cut fancy shapes.
 This is based on analyzing several thousand stones over years of experience.
 A well cut fancy shaped diamond will produce outstanding brilliance.
+There are other cut factors in fancy shapes, but here are a few to consider.

 EMERALD PRINCESS MARQUIS PEAR